-I don’t get jealous often, but it’s time to come clean! 🙋🏼 For the last year or so, I’ve watched two of my colleagues at 1188 Films use and rave about, their Surface Pro devices.
+I don’t get jealous often, but it’s time to come clean! ??
+For the last year or so, I’ve watched two of my colleagues at 1188 Films use and rave about, their Surface Pro devices.
 They use it as a tablet on set, a computer in the office, and a notepad in meetings.
-While here I am lugging around multiples devices…
+While here I am lugging around multiples devices… It does seem that the interactive screen is becoming increasingly utilized and well-regarded in a business context thanks to it being compact, mobile, easy to use, fast, and highly accessible.

 I wanted to take one for a test drive, so when I got an email from the Microsoftstore.ca team to do just that, I was totally game!As you know, I spend a lot of time on my computer.
 I shift from being a blogger to working as a director with 1188 Films Inc. and doing a variety of other client-related tasks throughout the day (aka. emails galore).
 I’ve only had the device for a couple of days, but it’s seriously impacted my productivity.
 The Surface Pro 4 is both computer and tablet, so it saves me lugging around 2 devices.
 It’s also small and light, so it’s easy to carry in a purse or backpack.
 Lately, I‘ve been lugging around both my iPad Pro and MacBook Pro which makes my purse kinda (super) heavy.